adrianabreu/SIMDE-Docs/source/en/ventana-de-instrucciones.md

 next: en/configurar-parametros-superescalar.html
 ---

-The Instruction Window shows the sequential code*D162K7 loaded from a file.
+The Instruction Window shows the sequential code loaded from a file.

 ![](imgs/bm16_result.png)
 The instructions are showed in sequential order.